Robert Casadesus: Biography

 After the war, in 1946, Robert Casadesus, now Director of the American Conservatory, oversaw its return to Fontainebleau.
-His pupils included Claude Helffer, Grant Johannesen, Monique Haas, Mary Louise Boehm, Carol Lems-Dworkin, and William Eves, who appeared in the Casadesus-based Bell Telephone Hour fine arts documentary TV series "The First Family of the Piano" (1967) and was a longtime piano instructor at Bowdoin College.
+His pupils included Claude Helffer, Grant Johannesen, Olive Nelson Russell, Beveridge Webster, Monique Haas, Mary Louise Boehm, Pauline Boehm, Carol Lems-Dworkin, and William Eves (who appeared in the Casadesus-based Bell Telephone Hour fine arts documentary TV series "The First Family of the Piano" (1967) and was a longtime piano instructor at Bowdoin College.)
 He continued recording and composing; his last composition, the Symphony No. 7, "Israel," was a tribute to the people of Israel and was dedicated to his frequent collaborator George Szell; Szell died in the year the work was completed, 1970, and it was not premiered until shortly after Casadesus's 1972 death, by an ensemble led by conductor Frederic Waldmann at Alice Tully Hall in New York City,.

 Robert and Gaby Casadesus had three children, Jean, Guy and Therese.
 Casadesus died in Paris, 19 September 1972, after a brief illness and only a few months after the death of his son Jean in an automobile accident.
 Gaby Casadesus died in Paris on 12 November 1999.
 In her later years she edited the works of Ravel for G. Schirmer, Inc.

-Pronunciation of name

-The preferred pronunciation of Casadesus' last name is "Kah-zah-deh-su" with a silent final "s."
-Per live interview ca. 1970 of Robert Casadesus by announcer Bill Agee of KKHI-AM-FM San Francisco during a live San Francisco Symphony concert, Mr. Casadesus indicated that he pronounced his name as it is pronounced in Spanish, Kah-sah-deh'sus, final s pronounced.

 Legacy

 A product of the school of French pianism, his style of playing was classical and restrained with a very delicate approach to melody and line.
 He is especially noted as an interpreter of Mozart.
 Among his other recordings are those of the complete piano music of Ravel (for which he was awarded the Grand Prix de l'Academie Charles Cros and the Grand Prix de l'Academie du Disque), and the Beethoven Violin Sonatas with Zino Francescatti (of which the Kreutzer Sonata was filmed and has been released on DVD).
-The Bell Telephone Hour (a fine arts-related television series broadcast on NBC for many years) produced a one-hour television film, in 1967, on Robert, Gaby and their son Jean, titled "The First Family of the Piano."
+The Bell Telephone Hour, a fine arts-related television series broadcast on NBC for many years, produced a one-hour television film, in 1967, on Robert, Gaby and their son Jean, titled "The First Family of the Piano."